 46,XX testicular disorder of sex development is a condition in which individuals with two X chromosomes in each cell, the pattern normally found in females, have a male appearance.
 In most individuals with 46,XX testicular disorder of sex development, the condition results from an abnormal exchange of genetic material between chromosomes (translocation).
 This exchange occurs as a random event during the formation of sperm cells in the affected person's father.
 The translocation affects the gene responsible for development of a fetus into a male (the SRY gene).
 The SRY gene, which is normally found on the Y chromosome, is misplaced in this disorder, almost always onto an X chromosome.
 A fetus with an X chromosome that carries the SRY gene will develop as a male despite not having a Y chromosome.More About This Health Condition

-48,XXXY syndrome is a chromosomal condition in boys and men that causes intellectual disability, developmental delays, physical differences, and an inability to father biological children (infertility).
+48,XXXY syndrome is a chromosomal condition in males that causes intellectual disability, developmental delays, physical differences, and an inability to father biological children (infertility).
 This condition results from having two extra X chromosomes in each cell.
-Boys and men with 48,XXXY syndrome have the usual single Y chromosome plus three copies of the X chromosome, for a total of 48 chromosomes in each cell.
+Males with 48,XXXY syndrome have the usual single Y chromosome plus three copies of the X chromosome, for a total of 48 chromosomes in each cell.

 Having extra copies of multiple genes on the X chromosome affects many aspects of development, including sexual development before birth and at puberty.
 Researchers are working to determine which genes contribute to the specific developmental and physical differences that occur with 48,XXXY syndrome.